• Skip to primary navigation

 Enhanced Documentation and Ease of Use

 If any of this seems like an arcane riddle or a passage from an ancient tome, fear not—Adobe has your back.
-The company has rolled out thorough and robust documentation for the new features, such as GCP integration, ensuring developers don’t have to wander through a labyrinth of guesswork.
+The company has rolled out thorough and robust documentation for the new features, such as GCP integration, ensuring that developers don't have to wander through a labyrinth of guesswork.

 With clear guides and well-laid paths, even those without extensive prior knowledge can quickly get up to speed and harness the full potential of ColdFusion 2023's offerings.
 It's like having a trusty map in hand as you venture into new, promising territories.